 It's best to be safe not sorry.
+Keep to the government rules about the number of people you can go out with, ie the 'rule of six'.
 Know your limits when you're on a night out and look after your friends.
 Make sure you know what you've had to drink and where this has come from.
 Visit www.drinkaware.co.uk for more information.